tommedema/serverless-mono-example/README.md

 - OK Root test without compilation: test all packages from the root folder
 - OK Root deploy: one command to deploy all serverless services in the mono repo root based on dependency graph
 - OK External typeroots: allows you to define types for external packages to be used throughout the mono-repo
+- OK Lint in-editor (with tslint extension for visual studio code)
+- OK Prettier + lint root command
 - Prettier + lint package commands
-- Prettier + lint root command
 - Prettier + lint on commit
-- Lint in-editor

 ## Open issues (PRs welcome)